wikiknights/cs-materials/src/intro-to-c/strings/strings-intro.md

 `int strcpy(char *s1, const char *s2);`

-This contents of s2 are copied into s1.
+The contents of s2 are copied into s1.
 This works DIFFERENTLY than s1 = s2, which would just copy a pointer.

 `int strlen(const char *s);`